blog

 Clarity and transparency are the cornerstones of successful process optimization.
 By visualizing and documenting your processes, you gain a better understanding of how they work and can identify potential problems at an early stage.
 There are a variety of process modeling languages, including BPMN (Business Process Model and Notation), UML (Unified Modeling Language), EPC (Event-driven Process Chain) and more.
 When it comes to optimization projects, these options lack the necessary expressiveness (complete and accurate representation of complex business processes), flexibility and analytical capabilities.

 We believe that modern process optimization requires suitable tools.
-That's why we have developed a new approach to measuring and analyzing process performance and complexity - right from the modeling phase - with our globally unique, complexity-oriented SYPCAN© [saipkaen] notation.
+With our globally unique, complexity-oriented Business Process Improvement Notation (BPIN), we have therefore developed a new approach with which process performance and complexity can be measured and analysed - right from the modelling phase.
 This notation, developed by Eptacon, captures the ideal level of detail for clear process pictures and precise measurements.

 One of the main causes of failed process optimizations is insufficient process analysis.
 Understanding the purpose of the process, detecting bottlenecks and bottlenecks, recognizing complexities, measuring process performance and maturity, and putting it together in a user-friendly way is a time-consuming and resource-intensive process.